8. Funding and Tuition Scholarships

 8.7- External Prestigious Fellowships

-- The Fulbright Commission
+- Fulbright Commissions

-- The Council for European Studies
+- Council for European Studies

-- The Department of Education
+- Department of Education

-- The National Science Foundation
+- National Science Foundation

-- The American Association of University Women
+- American Association of University Women

-- The Rotary Foundation
+- Rotary Foundation

 Qualified students interested in developing and improving applications for these and other prestigious awards should contact the Office for Prestigious Fellowships.

 If awarded an external prestigious fellowship, students must notify their department and the dean's office (adgsas@fordham.edu).
-Recipients of external prestigious fellowships may be eligible for GSAS funding in recognition of their external prestigious award.
+Recipients of external prestigious fellowships may be eligible for supplemental GSAS funding in recognition of their external prestigious award.